 Wire line is simply any line made out one or more strands of flexible metal.
 In terms of sea fishing wire line was never used by shore anglers as its properties made it impossible to cast with.
-However, it was previously popular for boat fishing where its zero stretch and ability to cut through strong tides were extremely useful properties.
-Today it is very rare to see any boat anglers using wire line, as braided line – which has all of the advantages of wire line while without any of the drawbacks.
-It is now very rare to see any anglers going boat fishing using wire line as a mainline on their fishing reels.
-Wire line does still live on in sea angling, although it is now mainly used as a high endurance hooklength for large species which may be able to bite through weak monofilament line.
+However, in the past it was very popular for boat fishing where its zero stretch and ability to cut through strong tides were extremely useful properties.
+Today it is very rare to see any boat anglers using wire line, as braided line – which has all of the advantages of wire line and almost none of the drawbacks – has replace it as a main fishing line.

 Manufacture and Properties

 The wire lines which were first used in UK sea fishing were single-strand and made out of Monel metal (a type of nickel alloy).
 These type of lines were strong, robust and stretch-free although they were high in diameter, especially when compared to modern line.
 The manufacture of wire line soon advanced and much thinner and stronger multi-strand wire line became available to anglers, and fears of the line corroding due to contact with saltwater were soon overcome when nylon coating of wire fishing lines was developed.